Two Mauldin Elementary Students stay home over Coronavirus concerns

-Mauldin, SC (WSPA) – Parents getting notice that students at Mauldin Elementary are staying home out of caution.
+Mauldin, SC (WSPA) – Parents in the Greenville County School System received notice two students at Mauldin Elementary are staying home out of caution and are being monitored for COVID-19.

-In fact, all parents in Greenville County School system are learning about two students who are being monitored for coronavirus, those kids have no symptoms, but they are being kept out of school as a precaution.
+Those students have no symptoms, but they are being kept out of school as a precaution.

-Let me first say, there are no cases of Covid-19 directly associated with any Greenville County Schools, however two elementary students are home for a few days because their are concerns about their father’s workplace.
+There are no cases of COVID-19 directly associated with any Greenville County Schools, however two elementary students are home for a few days because their are concerns about their father’s workplace.

 This all started with a phone call from a parent of students who attend Mauldin Elementary.

-“Their father works at an upstate company, where one of his co-workers has tested positive for the coronavirus.”
+“Their father works at an upstate company, where one of his co-workers has tested positive for the coronavirus,” Director of Media Relations for Greenville County Schools Tim Waller said.

-Greenville County School System sent a notice to the parents that said in part, “…two students are self-quarantined out of an abundance of caution..”
+Greenville County School System sent a notice to parents that said in part “two students are self-quarantined out of an abundance of caution.”

-“We lived in Central America for a while, when the kids were very young and their exposure to dirt there is actually more than here, they don’t get as near as sick as we do here.”
-Parent, Anna Moeloer

 Anna Moeloer’s kids also go to Mauldin Elementary.
 She got the notice and says she’s not concerned.